 The Corporate and General Fund Reserves considered in this analysis are the General Fund balances, the Budget Stability Reserve, the Business Rates Equalisation Reserve, Climate Emergency Reserve and the Transformation Reserve.

-Further information on reserves can be found in note X of the accounts.
+Further information on reserves can be found in note 17 of the statements.

 Inflation risk